French-Congolese Superstar Dadju X Brazil Pop Icon Anitta

 The 2019 hit “Compliqué” continued that rich vein, excavating the depths and complications of love and relationships.
 He delivered his next release, a 29-song double album titled “Poison Ou Antidote”, which swiftly went platinum in France.
 And though he’s embraced trap and urbane Afrobeats, Dadju still works some soukous elements into the occasional track, honouring his roots as he continues to innovate his own sound.

-Dadju X Annita
+Dadju X Anitta

-It was the collab between Dadju and the reigning queen of Brazilian funk, Annita, that resulted in a truly crossover summer hit.
-The Rio de Janeiro-born singer and global superstar, Annita had already collaborated on several hits like “Me Gusta” with Cardi B and Myke Towers, “Fuego” with DJ Snake, Sean Paul and Tainy and “Girl from Rio” with US rapper DaBaby.
+It was the collab between Dadju and the reigning queen of Brazilian funk, Anitta, that resulted in a truly crossover summer hit.
+The Rio de Janeiro-born singer and global superstar, Anitta had already collaborated on several hits like “Me Gusta” with Cardi B and Myke Towers, “Fuego” with DJ Snake, Sean Paul and Tainy and “Girl from Rio” with US rapper DaBaby.
 The song, “Mon Soleil”, immediately charted in the French Top 10 and the video (shot in the Dominican Republic) has already garnered over 50 million views on Youtube.
 Expect much more from the Prince of Africa’s Francophonic music diaspora.

 C.S.A.’s monthly cultural portal, The WIRE connects the dots of culture.
 With concise stories, many with video content, take a premium dive into the world of African entertainment & cultural fluidity.
 It’s one thing to be hip to what’s happening but it is another to know why.